bardog/Alpha-scroll-flat-list/README.md

 - itemHeight (number | default: 20): the height of each rendered item (this is needed to calculate the scrollToIndex on the FlatList).
 - scrollBarColor (string | default: '#000'): the color of the letters in the side alphabetic scrollbar.
 - scrollBarFontSizeMultiplier (number | default: 1): a multiplier for scaling the fontsize (it uses *react-native-responsive-fontsize* for a responsive approach)
+- onScrollStarts (function | default: does nothing): a function that executes when the index scroll starts.
+- onScrollEnds (function | default: does nothing): a function that executes when the index scroll ends.

 ## Methods